BearlyStable/Simple-ADExplorer/README.md

   - Which object are gone?
 - use search-tags to find stuff
   - maybe we want to add hidden sql-query-form ?
-- instead of objects changed filter for objects generated